arduino/docs-content/content/arduino-cloud/00.guides/03.micropython/content.md

 ## Testing It Out

 Open Arduino Lab for MicroPython and connect to your board.
 Pasting the above code and run the script.
-Then open your Arduino IoT Cloud dashboard.
+Then open your Arduino Cloud dashboard.
 You should see the registered "ledSwitch" and "led" widgets.
 Toggle the "ledSwitch", and the LED on your Arduino board should light up accordingly.
 The state of the "led" variable should also change, mirroring the state of the physical LED.

 ## Troubleshoot